Nona Hendryx

 Movement Lab

-Fast forwarding into the 20th and 21st century’s without losing a note (or gaining a pound) Nona Hendryx remains the Queen of Transformation; writing music for theatre, a play with music, ‘BLUE’ written and directed by Charles R. Wright and starring Phylicia Rashad for Arena Stage and the Roundabout theatre in NY.
-‘Blue will be revived with Phylicia Rashad directing, at The Apollo Theatre in the Spring of 2020.
-Composing music for film (the Lee Daniels 2010 Oscar-nominated Precious), producing and collaborating in the works of a new generation of artists as well as cowriting songs and appearing on the Terri Lyne Carrington Grammy Award winning, Mosaic Project with Esperanza Spalding, Cassandra Wilson, Diane Reeves and Sheila E.).
-An activist and vocal supporter for women’s rights, social, political and criminal justice.
-Helping to raise funds and awareness of HIV/AIDS from the outbreak of the epidemic and still involved today.
-Dreaming of being an educator because of her English Teacher and mentor Mrs. Lottie Dinkins, Nona worked with education organizations supporting women in prison, a school in Chicago founded by Monica Haslip, Little Black Pearl, taught Stage Craft at The Clive Davis Recording Academy and founded in 2016 her own Non Profit, SisterSMATR.org to bridge the gap in Science, Math, Art, Technology and Robotics for young women of color ages 14 to 18.
+Fast forwarding into the 20th and 21st centuries without losing a note (or gaining a pound) Nona Hendryx remains the Queen of Transformation, writing music for theatre (the Roundabout’s BLUE, written and directed by Charles R. Wright and starring Phylicia Rashad), film (Lee Daniels' 2010 Oscar-nominated Precious),and producing and collaborating on the works of a new generation of artists as well as cowriting songs and appearing on the Terri Lyne Carrington Grammy-Award-winning Mosaic Project with Esperanza Spalding, Cassandra Wilson, Diane Reeves and Sheila E.).
+An activist and vocal supporter of women’s rights, social, political and criminal justice, Hendryx has been helping to raise funds and awareness of HIV/AIDS from the outbreak of the epidemic and is still involved today.
+Dreaming of being an educator because of her English teacher and mentor Mrs. Lottie Dinkins, Nona worked with education organizations supporting women in prison, as well as with Little Black Pearl, a school in Chicago founded by Monica Haslip.
+She has also taught Stage Craft at The Clive Davis Recording Academy and in 2016 founded her own non-profit, SisterSMATR.org, to bridge the gap in Science, Math, Art, Technology and Robotics for young women of color.

-Nona added Ambassador for Artistry in Music at Berklee College of Music in Boston to her career.
-Working across three departments; Music Ensemble, Music Theater and Berklee’s Electronic Production and Design Department with the guidance of the EPD Chair Michael Bierylo and co-Chair Michele Darling.
-Nona recently made her directorial debut, collaborating with Berklee’s Dr. Richard Boulanger, Akito Van Troyer and Students, the poet Soul Flower and Hank Shocklee (Public Enemy music producer) and Will Calhoun (Living Color Band).
-Nona’s developing a new work with the European Multi Media artist Chagall (Mi.Mu Gloves) to create an interdisciplinary performance, ‘A Rose Out Of Concrete’, ‘Digital Forest’ and ‘The Dream Machine’, a trilogy with the merged schools, Berklee College and Boston Conservatory including the Conservatory’s Hip Hop Dance students choreographed by the Hip Hop dance professor, Duane Holland.
+Nona added Ambassador for Artistry in Music at Berklee College of Music in Boston to her career, working across three departments (Music Ensemble, Music Theater and Berklee’s Electronic Production and Design Department with the guidance of the EPD Chair Michael Bierylo).
+Nona recently made her directorial debut, collaborating with Berklee’s Dr. Richard Boulanger and students, the poet Soul Flower, and Hank Shocklee (Public Enemy music producer) to create a multi-disciplinary performance "A Rose Out Of Concrete" with the merged schools Berklee College and Boston Conservatory, including the Conservatory’s Hip Hop Dance students choreographed by the departments' Hip Hop dance professor, Duane Holland.